Ankyloblepharon-Ectodermal Defects-Cleft Lip/Palate (AEC)

 Causes of AEC:

 AEC is caused by mutations in a specific gene known as the TP63 gene.
 These mutations disrupt normal development during the early stages of fetal growth.
-It’s important to note that AEC is a genetic condition, meaning it’s inherited from parents who carry the mutated gene.
+It’s important to note that AEC is a genetic condition, meaning it’s from parents who carry the mutated gene.

 Symptoms of AEC: